OlegSmelov/omgrofl-interpreter/README.md

 About
 -----

-This projects aims to create a fully-functional interpreter of an esoteric programming language called Omgrofl.
+This project aims to create a fully-functional interpreter of an esoteric programming language called Omgrofl.
 More information on the language itself can be found here: http://esolangs.org/wiki/Omgrofl